pen-pi/penpi-usb-function-manager/README.md

 #### `<usb interface name>`
 This is the name of the device of the function inside of the USB gadget.
 This should be unique for every network card that needs to be created within a single PenPi unit.
-It need to be a valid Linux folder name. prefered name convention `usbX`, where `X` is an integer.
+It need to be a valid Linux folder name. preferred name convention `usbX`, where `X` is an integer.
 In theory this should end up being the name the operating system gives to the network interface, but don't quote me on this.

 Example: `usb0`